Kwey, Taanshi, Aanii, Tunngasugit, Hello!

 Ānako’s launch in 2021 builds upon the foundations laid from 1993 onwards by Carleton’s Centre for Indigenous Research, Culture, Language and Education (CIRCLE).

-Ānako facilitates the implementation of many of the Calls to Action laid out in the Kinàmàgawin (Learning Together) Report drafted by Carleton’s Strategic Indigenous Initiatives Committee in 2020. Ānako responds specifically to Call #31, which outlines the need for “an Institute for Indigenous Research with the intent of continuing, consolidating, and further promoting innovative and collaborative research pertaining to Indigenous peoples, communities and nations.”
+Ānako facilitates the implementation of many of the Calls to Action laid out in the Kinàmàgawin (Learning Together) Report written by Carleton’s Strategic Indigenous Initiatives Committee in 2020. Ānako responds specifically to Call #31, which outlines the need for “an Institute for Indigenous Research with the intent of continuing, consolidating, and further promoting innovative and collaborative research pertaining to Indigenous peoples, communities and nations.”